 ViiV focuses its global health grantmaking on HIV/AIDS-related work, particularly in overlooked populations such as sex workers and men who have sex with men.
 Viiv also awards grants to groups working on preventing mother-to-child transmission of HIV/AIDS.

-Charitable arm of bottled water company VOSS of Norway supports organizations that provide access to clean water, sanitation and hygiene in Africa.
+The charitable arm of bottled water company VOSS of Norway supports organizations that provide access to clean water, sanitation and hygiene in Africa.

 Wallace Genetics Foundation's global health grants support sustainable agriculture, water, hygiene and sanitation, and global health advocacy.